-But dropping out of school need not imply lower educational attainment if children may continue education once the household recovers from shock.
-So we use another outcome variable - grades advanced between R1 and R3.
-We construct this variable as a difference
+But dropping out of school need not imply lower educational attainment if children may continue education once the household recovers from a shock.
+So we use another outcome variable-grades advanced between R1 and R3.8 We construct this variable as a difference between grade completed in R3 and grade completed in R1 conditional on enrolment in school in R1.
+Figure 2 shows the box plot of grades advanced by children of the older cohort by parental health status.
+It demonstrates that the median of grades advanced by children whose

-&lt;sup>10 Only those children who were enrolled in school in R1 are included as estimates of impact of shocks are likely to be over-estimated if they are not conditioned on enrolment (Dillon, 2013).
+7 Only those children who were enrolled in school in R1 are included because estimates of impact of shocks are likely to be over-estimated if they are not conditioned on enrolment (Dillon 2013).

-&lt;sup>11 Other variables of human capital investment that can be used from the dataset include education expenditure, time spent in learning activities and school attendance.
+8 Other variables of human capital investment that can be used from the dataset include education expenditure, time spent in learning activities and school attendance.
 Education expenditure data is not used due to the possibility of high measurement errors associated with attributing expenditures measured at household level to specific persons and differences in costs of schooling for private and government schools among other issues.
-Young Lives survey also reports the time use pattern of children in the week preceding the survey but this may not be a good indicator of impact of parental health shocks on human capital of children in the short or medium term.
+The Young Lives survey also reports the time use pattern of children in the week preceding the survey but this may not be a good indicator of impact of parental health shocks on the human capital of children in the short- or medium-term.
 This is also the case with attendance data recorded for the week preceding the survey.

-between grade completed in R3 and grade completed in R1 conditional on enrolment in school in R1.
-Figure 3 shows the box plot of grades advanced by children of older cohort by parental health status.
-It demonstrates that the median of grades advanced by children whose mother or father faced health shocks between R1 and R3 is significantly less than that of children whose parents did not experience any serious health shock.
+mother or father faced health shocks between R1 and R3 is significantly lower than that of children whose parents did not experience any serious health shock.

-Figure 3: Grades advanced by older cohort between R1 and R3
+Figure 2: Grades advanced by the older cohort between R1 and R3